-The focus of this cooperation in the social and health sector is to promote
+The aim of Nordic cooperation in the field of social welfare and health is to promote:

 - the equal treatment of citizens

 - the availability of basic services

 The aim of cooperation in the field of equality is to promote:

 - equality and equal treatment in the Nordic societies

 - the equal sharing between women and men of the responsibility for care, power and opportunities to exercise influence

 - the realisation of equal rights, obligations and opportunities for women and men in all areas of society and in all life stages